hazzaaclark/bible/README.md

 # Building:

 - There will soon be a designated CMAKE file available for this project.
-- in the meantime, it would be a case of compiling the files together through a linker such as gcc
+- in the meantime, it would be a case of compiling the files together through a linker such as g++

 # Contribution: